danwfreeman/flap-nav/Readme.md

 - Builds a Navigation Object Model (NOM) from the JSON config
 - The Nom is an abstract tree built from the more intuitive, user friendly, JSON config
 - The Nom tree is recursively walked and HTML code is produced
-- Additional abstraction layer - leverage the Nom to extend this system to render a navigation menu for platforms other than web
+- Additional abstraction layer - leverage the NOM to extend this system to render a navigation menu for platforms other than web

 ## Example JSON Config: